COMING ON MAY 1: THE SCARY "WATCH THE SHADOWS" - Robin Winter

 The final piece is short for a narrative film—only seven minutes without the credits—but it’s long for a traditional trailer.
 “But it’s not a traditional trailer,” says Meeks.
 In today’s book marketplace, one has to stay nimble and try new things.

-THE 4TH AND FINAL BOOK OF E. VAN LOWE'S FALLING ANGELS SAGA NOW ON SALE - $3.99
+THE 4TH AND FINAL BOOK OF E. VAN LOWE'S FALLING ANGELS SAGA - eBook versions only $5.99

 E. Van Lowe's paranormal romance novel Falling, the fourth and final book in The Falling Angels Saga, has been published.